 Peptides/CDMO | 291 | - | - | - | - |

 Overall, sales growth was present, albeit somewhat muted by operational bottlenecks.
-The underlying regional and segmental shifts suggest a company actively pursuing new growth avenues and value-added products.
+The underlying regional and segmental shifts suggest a company actively pursuing new growth avenues and value-added products, positioning itself as a “fast grower” with a diversifying portfolio.

-Granules’ Q1 FY26 profitability figures might initially raise eyebrows.
-While Gross Margin impressively expanded to 64.9% (up 148 bps QoQ and 593 bps YoY), primarily due to the consolidation of Senn Chemicals AG (which typically commands higher margins), EBITDA and PAT faced significant pressure.
+Granules’ Q1 FY26 profitability figures might initially appear concerning.
+While Gross Margin impressively expanded to 64.9% (up 148 bps QoQ and 593 bps YoY), primarily due to the consolidation of Senn Chemicals AG (which commands higher margins in specialized segments), EBITDA and PAT faced significant pressure.

 Profitability (₹ Mn)